Does Smoking Lower Testosterone Levels?

 Smoking Duration

-But does how long a person smokes affect their testosterone levels?
-The research found no association, as there is no data about the impact of smoking duration on testosterone nor SHBG levels.
+Does how long a person smokes affect their testosterone levels?
+The International Journal of Andrology research found no association, as there is no data about the impact of smoking duration on testosterone or SHBG levels.

 RELATED: New Findings on the Safety of Short-term Testosterone Replacement Therapy Discussed